margaretmf/margaretmf.github.io/readinglist.md

 * Dolly Parton, Songteller: My Life in Lyrics by Dolly Parton
 * Cash: The Autobiography by Johnny Cash
 * It's a Long Story: My Life by Willie Nelson
+* Sweethearts of Montana: Mail Order Bride Western Romance 7 Book Box Set
+* Looking to Get Lost: Adventures in Music and Writing
 * I Walked the Line: My Life with Johnny by Vivian Cash
 * What Were We Thinking
 * The Audacity of Hope